ike/kexp-radio/README.md

 ## Requirements

 Make sure mplayer is installed.
-If it's not already available on your system, download and install it here: https://mplayerhq.hu/design7/news.html
+If it's not already available on your system, download and install it here: https://mplayerhq.hu/design7/news.html.
+You might need to install `jq` as well: https://stedolan.github.io/jq/download/

 ## Installation